quantavil/AniZen/README.md

 # AniZen

 Welcome to AniZen!
-This project is dedicated to providing a seamless experience for anime lovers across the globe.
+This project is dedicated to providing a seamless experience for anime lovers.

 ## Contributing
 We welcome contributions to AniZen!
 Please check our [Contributing Guide](CONTRIBUTING.md) for more information.